What Is Cost of Goods Sold?

 Beginning Inventory + Cost of Goods Purchased - Ending Inventory = COGS

-LIFO or “Last-In, First-Out” assumes the opposite - that the last one to come in is the first one to go out.
-For more info on these methods, read this article.
+- LIFO or “Last-In, First-Out” assumes the opposite, that the last one to come in is the first one to go out.

-I have sat across the table from many retailers who are confused and frustrated with their business.
-They show me a P&L that says they made money last month.
-Yet, their bank account shows they are losing money.
-The main reason for this is cash flow.
+If P&L shows that a retailer made money last month, yet their bank account shows they are losing money, the main reason for this is cash flow.
 When you buy an item for your inventory, it will have a period of time (known as dating) that you have to pay the vendor for it.
-The best retailers sell (turn) their inventory before the payable is due.
+The best retailers sell (turn) their inventory before the payment is due.
 However, this is very hard to do.

 The problem with the P&L is that it shows you what happened during that month.
 However, it does not show you what happened the month before when you bought the shoes that now need to be paid in this month.
 Cash flow problems happen when retailers fail to account for their payables in their sales planning.
 Be careful not to get seduced by a "great" offer from a vendor only to have to pay for it later.

 The main reason a retailer will lose a customer is being out of stock on an item.
 Many retailers are so afraid of this that they overbuy and have lots of "extras" just in case.
 But that gets them into the cash flow problems we just discussed.
 So how do you manage this dilemma?

 One of the best tools you can use to manage inventory is an open-to-buy system.
 This process helps you buy only the merchandise you need.
 It uses COGS and inventory turns to determine how much more inventory you need compared to what your sales trends have been.